By Fransisco Msonge (MD), 2023

 Even in the Old Testament, speaking in tongues was never recorded.
 This shows that the gift of tongues is a spiritual gift given out of necessity.
 The spiritual gift of speaking in tongues was needed to accelerate the preaching of the gospel to people of different languages and nations.

-By definition, the gift of unknown tongues is a miraculous gift of a new or foreign ordinary human language for the proclamation of the gospel, not an ecstatic and mystical utterance.
-(Acts 2:4-11, 1 Cor.
-12:7, 1 Cor.
-14:6-13, 14-19).
+By definition, the gift of tongues is a miraculous ability to speak a new or foreign, ordinary human language for the proclamation of the gospel, not an ecstatic or mystical utterance (Acts 2:4–11; 1 Cor.
+12:7; 1 Cor.
+14:6–13, 14–19).

 Acts 1:8 (KJV)